Dispader/dispader.github.io/_posts/2014-12-28-Nethack-Charging-and-Eating-Rings.md

 ### the background

-A while back, [Bridget Kromhout](http://bridgetkromhout.com/) recently (and insanely, given our schedules) proposed we give a talk at [DevOpsDays Minneapolis](http://devopsdays.org/events/2014-minneapolis/) on why every developer should play [Nethack](http://www.nethack.org/).
+A while back, [Bridget Kromhout](http://bridgetkromhout.com/) (insanely, given our schedules) proposed we give a talk at [DevOpsDays Minneapolis](http://devopsdays.org/events/2014-minneapolis/) on why every developer should play [Nethack](http://www.nethack.org/).

 Curse, bless her now with my fierce tears for reminding me that Nethack existed, and that I've spent the past ten-odd years living through save-deaths trying to [bring up a Monk](https://plus.google.com/118405038554517961792/posts/Ce1yknAhV6J).
 Yes, you can eventually die in 3.4.3 if you keep a game alive too long: I'm meticulous player, who also has more demands on time than playing, so three or four monks were lost in this way.